KennyHT/learn-kubernetes/labs/setup.md

 ## System utilities

+### kubectl

+This should have been installed by Docker for Desktop or Minikube.
+See the [kubectl installation instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/) if it is not installed.

 ### make

-Windows users can download Make from https://tinyurl.com/make381exe.
+Windows users can [download Make from Sourceforge](https://sourceforge.net/projects/gnuwin32/files/make/3.81/).
 Once installed, add the folder containing the Make.exe binary to your %PATH.

 ### watch